drgnfrts/ura-llm-search/data/DC-cleaned-md/gross-floor-area/GFA/GFARelatedMatters.md

 There are some developments (e.g. mixed-use developments) where spaces intended for public/ communal use are included as part of a larger strata area, for the purpose of demarcating ownership and maintenance responsibilities.
 For example, covered walkways on the 1<sup>st</sup> storey commercial floor, within a larger commercial/residential development or sky terraces on the upper hotel floor, within a larger hotel/office mixed-use development.

-Such spaces can continue to be considered for GFA exemption (notwithstanding their inclusion as strata area), subject to compliance with URA’s prevailing guidelines for GFA exemptions.
+Such spaces can continue to be considered for GFA exemption (notwithstanding their inclusion as strata area), subject to compliance with URA's prevailing guidelines for GFA exemptions.

 ## GFA Apportionment